openstack/charm-specs/specs/template.rst

 If this is one part of a larger effort make it clear where this piece ends.
 In other words, what's the scope of this effort?

+What versions of the operating system are affected or required?

+What versions of OpenStack are affected or required?

+What version of Juju is required?

 Alternatives
 ------------